Summary of Significant Accounting Policies

 |Summary of Significant Accounting Policies||

-Revenues are derived from the sale of processed fruit, fresh fruit, other citrus revenue, leasing revenue and other resource revenues.
-The majority of the revenue is generated from the sale of citrus fruit to processing facilities, fresh fruit sales and grove management services.
+Revenues are derived from the sale of processed fruit, fresh fruit, other citrus revenue, revenues from grove management services, leasing revenue and other resource revenues.
+Most of the revenue is generated from the sale of citrus fruit to processing facilities, fresh fruit sales and grove management services.

-The Company has identified one performance obligation as the delivery of fruit to the processing facility (or harvesting of the citrus in the case of fresh fruit) of the customer for each separate variety of fruit identified in the contract.
-The Company initially recognizes revenue in an amount which is estimated based on contractual and market prices, if such market price falls within the range (known as “floor” and “ceiling” prices) identified in the specific contracts.
+For the sale of fruit, the Company has identified one performance obligation, which is the delivery of fruit to the processing facility of the customer (or harvesting of the citrus in the case of fresh fruit) for each separate variety of fruit identified in the respective contract with the respective customer.
+The Company initially recognizes revenue in an amount which is estimated based on contractual and market prices, if such market price falls within the range (known as “floor” and “ceiling” prices) identified in the specific respective contracts.
 Additionally, the Company also has a contractual agreement whereby revenue is determined based on applying a cost-plus structure methodology.
-As such, since these contracts contain elements of variable consideration, the Company recognizes this variable consideration by using the expected value method.
+As such, since all these contracts contain elements of variable consideration, the Company recognizes this variable consideration by using the expected value method.
 On a quarterly basis, management reviews the reasonableness of the revenues accrued based on buyers’ and processors’ advances to growers, cash and futures markets and experience in the industry.
 Adjustments are made throughout the year to these estimates as more current relevant industry information becomes available.
 Differences between the estimates and the final realization of revenues at the close of the harvesting season can result in either an increase or decrease to reported revenues.
-During the periods presented, no material adjustments were made to the reported citrus revenues.

 Receivables under contracts, whereby pricing is based on contractual and market prices, are primarily paid at the floor amount and are collected within seven days after the harvest week.
-Any adjustments to pricing as a result of changes in market prices are collected or paid thirty to sixty days after final market pricing is published.
-Receivables under contracts, whereby pricing is based off a cost-plus structure methodology, are paid at the final prior year rate.
-Any adjustments to pricing as a result of the cost-plus calculation are collected or paid upon finalization of the calculation and agreement by both parties.
-As of September 30, 2020 and 2019, the Company had total receivables relating to sales of citrus of $584,000 and $160,000, respectively, recorded in Accounts Receivable, net, in the Consolidated Balance Sheets.
+Any adjustments to pricing as a result of changes in market prices are generally collected or paid thirty to sixty days after final market pricing is published.
+Receivables under those contracts where pricing is based off a cost-plus structure methodology are paid at the final prior year rate.
+Any adjustments to pricing because of the cost-plus calculation are collected or paid upon finalization of the calculation and agreement by both parties.
+As of September 30, 2022, and September 30, 2021, the Company had total receivables relating to sales of citrus of approximately $171,000 and $3,161,000, respectively, recorded in Accounts Receivable, net, in the Consolidated Balance Sheets.

-For grove management services, the Company has identified one performance obligation relating to the management of the third party’s groves.
+For grove management services, the Company has identified one performance obligation, which is the management of the third party’s groves.
 Grove management services include caretaking of the citrus groves, harvesting and hauling of citrus, management and coordination of citrus sales and other related activities.
 The Company is reimbursed for expenses incurred in the execution of its management duties and the Company receives a per acre management fee.
-The Company recognizes operating revenue, including a management fee, and corresponding operating expenses when services are rendered and consumed.
+The Company recognizes operating revenue, including a management fee, and corresponding operating expenses when such services are rendered and consumed.